anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - restrict the meaning of the abbreviation 'AE' to 'Alternative Enrollment'
   - replace 'MAY' by 'may' in requirement on delegated registrar actions
   - re-phrase requirement on certificate request exchange, avoiding MANDATORY
+  - mention that further protocol names need be put in Well-Known URIs registry
 * In response to further internal reviews and suggestions for generalization,
   - clarify that the channel between pledge and registrar is not restricted to TLS, but in connection with constrained BRSKI may also be DTLS.